nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2 Listing all employees : `c-list`

-Shows a list of all employees in the employee directory.
+Shows a list of all employees in the Employee Directory.

 Format: `c-list`